 A study of literature appropriate for young children (birth through 8 years) will be the base for selecting, evaluating, and using books in home and school settings with an emphasis on literacy development and reading instruction.
 Prerequisite: Formal admission to the Teacher Education Program.
-Co-requisite: ECED 329.
 Three semester hours.